learn-co-curriculum/oo-student-scraper/README.md

 Most of that isn't important.
 We do want to pay attention to the second to last line, however. `Server address: http://127.0.0.1:4000/`.
 This tells us what port on our local server we can view the website at.
 Open up your browser and paste in `http://127.0.0.1:4000/` and you should see your student site!

 **Important:** Make sure you are running the site via `jekyll server` when you run `rspec`.
 The tests are using the code you will write that sends a web request and scrapes a site.
 The web request that is getting sent is to `http://127.0.0.1:4000/`, the port that Jekyll will run the site on when you execute `jekyll serve`.
 So, if your connection to the server on port 4000 isn't running, the test suite can't execute your code.
+You will need to open a second tab in your command line, in order to run `rspec` while Jekyll is also running.

 ## Instructions